-Diablo 2 Resurrected will be available on PC (as you'd expect) but also on Xbox Series X, Xbox One, PS5, PS4 and Nintendo Switch for the very first time.
-Blizzard is aiming to keep the feel of the original games, but will add updated graphics and Dolby 7.1 surround sound.
+Blizzard is aiming to keep the feel of the original Diablo 2, but will add updated graphics and Dolby 7.1 surround sound.
 You'll even be able to switch back and forth between the updated graphics and the original sprite-based textures, just like in Halo: The Master Chief Collection.

 Despite being 20 years old, Diablo 2 (and its expansion pack Lord of Destruction) may be the most influential game of the past few years.
-The smell of Diablo 2’s kill-loot-repeat action RPG mechanics sits heavily on the likes of Destiny 2 and Borderlands, while its randomly-generated dungeons and monster Hordes can be felt in the likes of Hades.
-And that’s before considering clones like the Torchlight and Dungeon Siege franchises.
+The smell of Diablo 2’s kill-loot-repeat action RPG mechanics sits heavily on the likes of Destiny 2 and Borderlands, while its randomly-generated dungeons and monster Hordes have been echoed in "roguelite" style games like The Binding of Isaac and Hades.
+And that’s before considering games that take direct inspiration from Diablo, like the Torchlight and Dungeon Siege franchises.

-After the more colorful adventures of 2021’s phoenix-like Diablo III (which had a famously troubled launch before updates made it another beloved entry in the franchise), we know that Blizzard’s looking to tap into the darker energies of Diablo 2 for forthcoming sequel Diablo 4.
+After the more colorful adventures of 2021’s phoenix-like Diablo 3 (which had a famously troubled launch before updates made it another beloved entry in the franchise), we know that Blizzard’s looking to tap into the darker energies of Diablo 2 for the forthcoming sequel Diablo 4.

 - Diablo 4: Everything you need to know about the upcoming dungeon crawler